Privacy by Design and Assessment Guidelines

 Journal

-Designing Privacy-aware Internet of Things Applications
+Envisioning Tool Support for Designing Privacy-Aware Internet of Thing Applications

 Charith Perera, Mahmoud Barhamgi, Arosha K. Bandara, Muhammad Ajmal, Blaine Price, Bashar Nuseibeh,

-Information Sciences, Vol. 512, 2020, pp. 238–257.
+Information Sciences, Volume 512, February 2020, Pages 238-257 (20)

 Journal